ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 There's plenty of content out there online explaining what the device tree is and the role it plays in the kernel.
-Some good resources you can use in conjunction with ELDD are eLinux's "Device Tree Usage"[^3] wiki and Thomas Petazzoni's 2013 presentation "Device Tree for Dummies"[^4].
+Some good resources you can use in conjunction with ELDD are eLinux's ["Device Tree Usage"][5] wiki and Thomas Petazzoni's 2013 presentation ["Device Tree for Dummies"][6].
 Petazzoni's presentation is in particular worth the watch:

 {{< youtube m_NyYEBxfn8 >}}